MohamedGira/MIPS-Processor/readme.md

 ### Requirements:

-Design a simple MIPS CPU Using VHDL.
+Designed and Implemented a simple MIPS CPU Using VHDL.
 The proposed CPU should be able to perform certain instructions: R-type (AND, OR, ADD, SUB, SLT and NOR), I-type (lw, sw, beq, bne) and J instruction.